 Committee on Standards (COS) proceedings are administrative in nature and are not governed by the rights and rules that apply in a court of law.
 However, if a student is alleged to have violated the Academic Honor Principle or Standards of Conduct and must appear before the COS for a hearing, the disciplinary system does provide that student with certain rights and obligations.
 These, as well as the rules and responsibilities that govern COS hearing procedures, are described in this section.

 All students who appear before the COS are expected to be familiar with the rules and procedures of the COS.
-New rules may take effect upon appropriate notice to the Dartmouth community by the Vice Provost for Student Affairs.
+New rules may take effect upon appropriate notice to the Dartmouth community by the Dean of the College.
 In addition, the COS may enact, by simple majority vote, operating rules and procedures necessary to conduct its business so long as such rules and procedures are not inconsistent with the rules and procedures of the COS as set forth herein.

 Students alleged to have violated the Academic Honor Principle or one or more Standards of Conduct are expected to become familiar with the rules and regulations governing COS hearings and to keep themselves informed of developments in their case through frequent contact with the CSA and a trained advisor.
 Students are strongly encouraged to take advantage of the support and guidance the JAO and a trained COS advisor can provide.